alephium/www/src/content/news/hashrate-series-3-cryptohall-24-7ad1533701f4/index.md

 #### That’s not a typical job for a 30-year-old in Düsseldorf!
 I imagine you don’t have many competitors around.
 Can you tell us more about CryptoHall 24 — when and how it was founded, and how you got into this industry?

 CryptoHall 24 is actually my second company.
-I also run another company called <a href="https://en.myshoefitter.com/" data-href="https://en.myshoefitter.com/">MyShoeFitter</a>.
-In collaboration with the <a href="https://www.fraunhofer.de/en.html" data-href="https://www.fraunhofer.de/en.html">Fraunhofer Institute</a>, we developed an AI model in 2019 to measure feet using pictures.
+I also run another company called <a href="https://en.myshoefitter.com/" >MyShoeFitter</a>.
+In collaboration with the <a href="https://www.fraunhofer.de/en.html" >Fraunhofer Institute</a>, we developed an AI model in 2019 to measure feet using pictures.
 The idea was to help people find the perfect shoe size when shopping online by comparing foot measurements with the shoe’s internal dimensions.

 #### The Fraunhofer Institute, where MP3 was invented, right?

 Yes, correct.
 The project was mainly developed during the COVID pandemic, but it faced delays due to the lockdowns, which affected our work with the Fraunhofer Institute.
 During that time, I became a father and needed to find a way to support my family.
 After exploring various options, I discovered crypto trading, which was stressful and not for me.
-Then, I stumbled upon a YouTube video by German YouTuber <a href="https://www.youtube.com/@TorbenPlatzer" data-href="https://www.youtube.com/@TorbenPlatzer">Thorben Platzer</a> about crypto mining.
+Then, I stumbled upon a YouTube video by German YouTuber <a href="https://www.youtube.com/@TorbenPlatzer" >Thorben Platzer</a> about crypto mining.
 The idea of having a computer work for you while you do minimal maintenance was fascinating to me, and that’s how I got into it.

 #### So, you started with mining, but what made you transition to building a company like CryptoHall 24?